-We have in place a Commissioning and Procurement Strategy.
-This Strategy ensures that commissioning and procurement decisions continue to drive forward improvements in the way in which we commission and buy goods and services, comply with the Equality Duty and help develop and support our local economy.
+We have in place a Commissioning and Procurement Strategy which has recently been updated.
+The Strategy ensures that commissioning and procurement decisions continue to drive forward improvements in the way in which we commission and buy goods and services, comply with the Equality Duty and help develop and support our local economy.
 We also want to ensure that our strategy provides for sustainable procurement and uses commissioning more effectively for the delivery of services.
-Where appropriate, we will work with other Councils on joint procurement and will seek to commission services from the local voluntary, community and faith sector where necessary.
+Where appropriate, we will work with other Councils on joint procurement and will seek to commission services from the local voluntary, community and faith sector where appropriate.